 Covidien Parietex Products at Issue

-Covidien hernia mesh products in litigation include:
+Covidien hernia mesh products named in litigation include:

 - Parietex Composite (PCO) Mesh